cyschneck/Hydra/README.md

 ## Pre-Processing Text
 Text is from Project Gutenberg and has been slightly modified for research purposes to run with the given scripts.
-This includes: removing Gutenberg UTF-8 header, chapter headings.
+This includes: removing Gutenberg UTF-8 header and header information.
 For original text find at www.gutenberg.org

 The raw text including for testing are both first and third person for benchmarking purposes: